Tulipa Species Two

 Tulipa heterophylla, David VictorTulipa heterophylla, David VictorTulipa heterophylla, David VictorTulipa heterophylla, David Victor

 Tulipa hissarica Popov & Vved. is from the Hissar Range in Tajikistan and Uzbekistan.
 It appears soon after snow melts at high elevations, differs from T. dasystemon by having 4 undulate leaves, usually with red margins.
-First photo by John Lonsdale; photos 2 and 3 taken in its habitat in Tajikistan by Oron Peri.
+First photo by John Lonsdale; photos 2 and 3 were taken in its habitat in Tajikistan by Oron Peri.

 Tulipa hissarica, John LonsdaleTulipa hissarica, Oron PeriTulipa hissarica, Oron Peri